Fly-Loong/Android-Database/README.md

 	new String[]{"0", "200", "this is a test%"});
 ```

-More detailed info can be get from the code and test code.
+More detailed info can be get from the code and test code.<br>

 4. Attention
 -------